 Which of these three variants is used, is configured in the file server-config/ap-plication/server.xml.
-In the paragraph <bean id="jms-connection-factory" ...> the connector to be used is configured as well as in the paragraph property name="properties" ...> under requestQueueName the name of the message queue and the port for ActiveMQ which jadice server is to be connected to.
+In the entry <bean id="jms-connection-factory" ...> the connector to be used is configured as well as in the paragraph property name="properties" ...> under jadice.server.queue-name the name of the message queue and under jadice.server.activemq-port the port for ActiveMQ to which jadice server is to be connected to.